BoianaRajaRamesh/VendorManagement/readme.txt

         EX: python manage.py runserver 8080
         access the project using url: http://127.0.0.1:8080 8.Documentation
-    To access APIs, use the bearer token "rajaramesh".
     You can utilize the Swagger UI available at <base_url>/docs/.
 This interface allows you to interact with all APIs, including their requests and responses.
 When using Swagger for authentication, remember to prepend "Bearer" before the token, like so: "Bearer rajaramesh".
+To access APIs, use the bearer token "rajaramesh".
+Additionally, you can add new tokens in VendorManagement/settings.py (TOKENS).
     In Swagger, there is a detailed explanation or description with request and responce of APIs available.
 Please refer to it.